TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 #### 18.6.3 Grid reaction to date selection

-- When a user-originated change sets a valid `To` value, the view shall resolve the first matching history row index for that boundary and scroll to it when such index exists.
+- When a user-originated change sets a valid `From` or `To` value, the view shall resolve the first matching history row index for that boundary and scroll to it when such index exists.
 - If no matching index exists, current scroll position is preserved.
 - Selected valid date range shall be highlighted in the history grid.